grebtsew/AlbumOrganizer/README.md

 AlbumOrganizer will then generate a face collage for each individual in the photo album.
 ## Sentient Slideshows

 AlbumOrganizer can also create sentient slideshows.
+A sentient slideshow is a slideshow that has been generated using a multitude of filters depending on Computer Vision.
+See the script file in `./features` to see all filters.
 To create a sentient slideshow, simply add the --slideshow flag to the command:

 ```bash
 docker-compose run albumorganizer --slideshow